Anna Rothery: Candidacy for Mayor of Liverpool

 In 2021, she was shortlisted as one of three candidates to be the Labour Party's candidate for Mayor of Liverpool, alongside former deputy mayor Ann O'Byrne and acting mayor Wendy Simon, following the announcement by incumbent Joe Anderson that he would not run for re-election.
 On 14 February 2021, Rothery announced via Twitter that, if elected, she would campaign to scrap the mayoral model in Liverpool.
 O'Byrne and Simon also announced that they intended to campaign to scrap the mayoral model.

 On 17 February, Rothery, Simon and O'Byrne were told that they would be reinterviewed, sparking claims of a stitch-up by the Labour Party establishment.
 Six days later, all three were scrapped as candidates and told not to reapply.
 In a statement, Rothery said: "I welcomed the deviation last week from the formal National Executive Committee process to include more scrutiny of candidates but not to remove transparency and accountability from the process.
 I hope party HQ sees the outrage its decision has caused across our city and the harm it is doing to our party's reputation and changes course.
 If the decision stands, then I will be left with no choice but to challenge it legally."

 On 6 March, Rothery announced that she was suing the Labour Party.
 The case was rejected and she was ordered to pay £65,000 to cover Labour's legal costs.
 Rothery said she was disappointed with the outcome.

+Post Labour Party

-On 23 November 2021 she announced her resignation from the Labour Party due to a lack of confidence in its national leadership.
+On 23 November 2021 she announced her resignation from the Labour Party due to the national leadership "failing in its duty to effectively oppose the government's attacks on our people" and being "more interested carrying out internal party vendettas than standing up for our people, our black community and our LGBTQIA community".
 She indicated her intention to remain as an Independent member of Liverpool Council.